Internal Due Date: 06-20-2016 Coordinated by OSP

 The awarded funds may be used at the discretion of the Pew scholar, for personnel, equipment, supplies, or travel directly related to the Scholar's research and as to best advance his or her research and career.
 Not more than $10,000 of the annual award may be used for the scholar's salary (including benefits).
 Not more than 8 percent of the total award may be allocated for overhead costs.
 It is expected that Pew Scholars will spend at least 80 percent of their time in work related to the accomplishment of their overall research goals.
 However, Pew provides flexible support to the overall research aims of the Scholar and does not monitor or restrict percentage of effort or time of Pew scholars.

 The Program is open to individuals with a doctorate in medicine or biomedical sciences.
-As of November 16, 2015, candidates must hold full time appointments at the rank of assistant professor.
-(Appointments such as Research Assistant Professor, Adjunct Assistant Professor, Assistant Professor Research Track, or Instructor are not eligible.)
-On July 16, 2015, candidates must have been in such an appointment for less than 3 years (not appointed before July 16, 2012), whether or not such appointment was on a tenure track.
+As of November 1, 2016, candidates must hold full time appointments at the rank of assistant professor.
+(Appointments such as Research Assistant Professor, Adjunct Assistant Professor, Assistant Professor Research Track, Visiting Professor or Instructor are not eligible.)
+On July 16, 2016, candidates must have been in such an appointment for less than 3 years (not appointed before July 16, 2013), whether or not such appointment was on a tenure track.
 Time spent in clinical internships, residencies, or in work toward board certification does not count as part of this three-year limit.
 Candidates may be nominated by their institution two times in total.

 Please note that the Pew Scholars Program has an electronic proposal submission process.
 The selected candidate will be provided information on the submission process prior to the deadline.